-New Products, Diversification - Products as well as
+Diversi cation - Products as well as Customers

 Future Business Strategy

-Your directors are confident that all the above efforts shall bring back your company into the growth path.
+Large numbers of activities effectuated during the year under review in the Company as well as its subsidiary companies and your directors are con dent to bring back the company into the growth path.
 Further details on opportunity, challenges, risks and concern etc. are given in Management Discussion and Analysis Report which forms part of this Annual Report.

 SUBSIDIARIES AND THEIR PERFORMANCE:

-i Autoline Industrial Parks Limited, Pune, India (AIPL):
+i.
+Autoline Industrial Parks Limited, Pune, India :

 ii Autoline Design Software Limited (ADSL):

-ADSL provides engineering design, tooling services to the Company for efficiently accomplish the work orders well in time and give comfort of in-house availability of engineering design capabilities to the customers of the Company and in that manner it is directly contributing in the performance of the Company.
+ADSL provides engineering design, tooling services to the Company for efficiently accomplish the work orders well in time and during the year under review almost Rs.
+50 crores business is performed for the Company and it gives comfort of in-house availability of engineering design capabilities to the customers of the Company and in that manner it is directly contributing in the performance of the Company.

 iii Koderat Investments Limited, Cyprus (Koderat):

-In September 2008, Autoline acquired 100% stake in Koderat Investments Limited "Koderat" (making it Wholly Owned Subsidiary), a Company incorporated and existing under the laws of Cyprus; acting as a Special Purpose Vehicle (SPV).
-Further "Koderat" acquired 49% equity share capital of "SZ Design Srl", and "Zagato Srl", Italian limited liability companies, Milan these companies are into the business of developing, designing and providing engineering services.
+In September 2008, Autoline acquired 100% stake in Koderat Investments Limited ("Koderat") (making it Wholly Owned Subsidiary), a Company incorporated and existing under the laws of Cyprus; acting as a Special Purpose Vehicle (SPV).
+Further "Koderat" invested funds in "SZ Design Srl" and "Zagato Srl" Italian limited liability companies, Milan and acquired 49% equity share capital of said Italian companies.
+These companies were into the business of developing, designing and providing engineering services.